Metal Powders and Fireworks

 Unlike the bullet and even gunpowder, fireworks date back to around 200 B.C. during China’s Han dynasty.
 Anyone who has been to a Fourth of July celebration of late understands that today’s fireworks are a combination of the original concept and complex technology.
 A wide variety of metal powders are used to create this modern entertainment masterpiece including (but not limited too): copper, iron, magnesium, potassium, strontium, titanium, and zinc.
 Pyrotechnic manufactures combine this metals based on the temperature they burn at and the colors they produce.

 When it comes to both ballistics and pyrotechnics, manufacturers demand metal powders that meet or exceed exacting specification.
 It does not matter if it is for hobby rockets, fireworks, or Mil-Spec ballistics; Atlantic Equipment Engineers’ clients know that we offer the highest quality metal powders and compounds.
-To learn more about AEE’s high purity metal powders or any of our other amazing products, please visit our website or contact one of our metal powder experts today!
+To learn more about AEE’s high purity metal powders or any of our other amazing products, please visit our Micron Metals or contact one of our metal powder experts today!

 Technology is moving at a faster pace than ever before.
 As new and better devices come to market, new and better materials are created to serve as the building blocks of this technological renaissance.
 Here at Atlantic Equipment Engineers, we’re a unique source of specialty metal alloys and metal powders, with 50 years of experience providing custom alloys to support unique applications.